 PATHOPHYSIOLOGY OF EMPHYSEMA

 Emphysema is characterized by abnormal permanent enlargement of air spaces distal to the terminal bronchiole accompanied by destruction of the airspace walls in the absence of obvious fibrosis.5 The destruction of pulmonary parenchyma causes a decreased mass of functioning lung tissue and thus decreases the amount of gas exchange that can take place.
 As the lung tissue is destroyed, the lung loses elastic recoil and expands in volume.
 This leads to the typical hyperexpanded chest seen in emphysema patients with flattened diaphragms, widened intercostal spaces, and horizontal ribs.
 The increased distensibility of emphysematous lung results in a lung that is easily inflated but tends to remain pathologically inflated throughout the breathing cycle.
 An important consequence of this defect is that portions of severely emphysematous lung act as nonfunctional, volume-occupying areas.
-These anatomic changes result in ...
+These anatomic changes ...